Beyond Text: Aligning Vision and Language for Multimodal E-Commerce Retrieval: Proposed Method

 \subsection{Training Objective}

-We train the model with two complementary supervision signals: a desirability (engagement) label and a relevance label.
-Both are graded categorical signals with three levels (high/low/no interaction).
-Given a predicted similarity score $\hat{y}$ and label $y$, we adopt a three-part hinge loss:
+We train the model with two complementary supervision signals: a desirability (engagement) label $y_{\text{eng}}$ derived from aggregated user interactions and a semantic relevance label $y_{\text{rel}}$ derived from human-aligned cross-encoder scores.
+Both are graded categorical signals with three levels: high interaction ($y=2$), low interaction ($y=1$), and no interaction ($y=0$).